Why Uncontrolled Garnet Dust Can Harm Industrial Equipment

 Garnet dust is an often-overlooked byproduct in many industrial settings.
 Commonly used in abrasive blasting and waterjet cutting, garnet particles can accumulate quickly and pose significant risks.
 Understanding the sources and dangers of garnet dust can help you take the necessary precautions to protect your equipment and workers.

-Ignoring garnet dust can result in severe consequences.
+Ignoring garnet dust in Western Australia (WA) or Perth can result in severe consequences.
 This dust can contaminate the work environment, posing health risks to workers exposed to it over long periods.
 Moreover, when equipment gets clogged with garnet dust, its performance drops, affecting productivity.
 You can maintain a cleaner, safer, and more efficient workplace by recognising the importance of controlling this dust.

 Understanding Garnet Dust and Its Sources